What Is Mindfulness?

 Mindfulness is sweeping the country with over 25 million Americans engaging in some kind of practice.
 It is now offered in a wide array of professional settings, including business, law, medicine, healthcare, the military, veterans, education, professional sports, and the non-profit sector.
 Why this interest?

-Researchers at UCLA’s Mindful Awareness Research Center define mindfulness as: Paying attention to the present moment with a curiosity, kindness and willingness to be with what is.
-It can also be described as the ability to be present with whatever is happening – whether pleasant or unpleasant—without judgment.
+Researchers at UCLA’s Mindful Awareness Research Center define mindfulness as paying attention to the present moment with curiosity, kindness, and willingness to be with what is.
+It can also be described as the ability to be present with whatever is happening – whether pleasant or unpleasant – without judgment.
 This fundamental human capacity is part of who we are as people.
 It awakens naturally in moments when our senses are heightened and we experience feelings of wonder, keep falling in love, or holding a newborn baby.